devi-bala6/SmartHire-AI-Capstone/README.md

 This tool helps users refine their resumes and improve their chances of getting noticed by employers.

 Key Features:
-Input resume and job description.
+Input resume and job description,
-Computes a similarity score based on semantic text analysis.
-Provides feedback on the strength of the match.
+Computes a similarity score based on semantic text analysis, Provides feedback on the strength of the match.

 Technologies:
-Python
-Sentence-Transformer
+Python,
+Sentence-Transformer,
 Cosine Similarity

 This concise description covers the essentials of the project while highlighting its functionality.